Farahat612/DataNex-Solutions-Website-Design/README.md

 ## Overview

-DataNex Solutions is a dictional leading data solutions company dedicated to empowering businesses with actionable insights and innovative technology solutions.
+DataNex Solutions is a fictional leading data solutions company dedicated to empowering businesses with actionable insights and innovative technology solutions.
 With a relentless commitment to excellence and a client-centric approach, they help organizations harness the power of data to drive growth, efficiency, and success.

 ## Description